 Environment — film: “Cowspiracy”; book: “The Sustainability Secret,” by Kip Andersen and Keegan Kuhn

-Health — film: “Eating You Alive”; book: “How Not to Die,” by Dr. Michael Greger
+Health — film: “What the Health”; book: “How Not to Die,” by Dr. Michael Greger

 Animals — film: “Earthlings”; book: “Eating Animals,” by Jonathan Safran Foer